 The UTXO system is like a digital recreation of a cash economy.
-For example, Alice gives Bob 1 BTC, and the system now recognizes that there is 1 BTC signed to Bob that he has not yet given to anyone else.
-If Bob already had 1 BTC, then his balance on the blockchain would be 1 BTC + 1 BTC.
-Bob's Bitcoin balance is the sum of all Bitcoin signed to him, similar to how all the fiat cash in Bob's leather wallet is the sum of all fiat cash given to him.
+For example, Alice gives Bob 1 BTC, and the system now recognizes that there is 1 BTC signed to Bob that he hasn't yet given to anyone else.
+If Bob had already had 1 BTC, his blockchain balance would be 1 BTC + 1 BTC.
+Bob's Bitcoin balance is the sum of all bitcoin signed to him, similar to how all the fiat cash in Bob's leather wallet is the sum of all fiat cash given to him.
 If he wants to combine his two separate BTC, he must do so in another transaction, much like he needs to do if combining two $5 bills into a $10 bill.